menu icon

 Notes

-• The finished crochet phone bag is about 8 inches in diameter.
+3. Size: The crochet orca pattern is roughly 8 inches in diameter.

 Instructions

-• Round 1: Make a mr, ch x2 and dc x12.
+• Round 1: Make a mr, ch x2 (does not count as a stitch) and dc x12.
 Then sl st to the first dc (skip the chains) and pull the circle tight.
 (12)

-• Round 3: Ch x2, dc Inc, dc, then repeat for the entire round.
+• Round 3: Ch x2.
+Then dc Inc, dc, then repeat for the entire round.
 Then sl st to the first dc.
 (36)

-• Round 4: Ch x2, dc Inc, dc x2, then repeat for the entire round.
+• Round 4: Ch x2.
+Then dc Inc, dc x2, then repeat for the entire round.
 Then sl st to the first dc.
 (48)

-• Round 5: Ch x2, dc Inc, dc x3, repeat for the entire round.
+• Round 5: Ch x2.
+Then dc Inc, dc x3, repeat for the entire round.
 Then sl st to the first dc.
 (60)

-• Round 6: Ch x2, dc Inc, dc x4, repeat for the entire round.
+• Round 6: Ch x2.
+Then dc Inc, dc x4, repeat for the entire round.
 Then sl st to the first dc.
 (72)

-• Round 7: Ch x2, dc Inc, dc x5, repeat for the entire round.
+• Round 7: Ch x2.
+Then dc Inc, dc x5, repeat for the entire round.
 Then sl st to the first dc.
 (84)

-• Round 8: Ch x2, dc Inc, dc x6, repeat for the entire round.
+• Round 8: Ch x2.
+Then dc Inc, dc x6, repeat for the entire round.
 Then sl st to the first dc.
 (96)

 • Then fasten off the yarn.